dy/templize/plan.md

       - messy

 * [ ] interpolated strings \`a ${b} c\`

+* [x] Expose directive registering

+* [x] Make API depend on templize instead of reproducing same flow

+* [x] ~~?
+Decouple API from templize. templize includes directives set up, which is incompatible with polyfill...~~ ? maybe not - now it sets up directives

+* [x] weakrefify subscriptions

 * [x] find out a good way to bulk-update templize, instead of throttling props.
   1. Maybe return `update` instead of `params`?